svenslaggare/StackJIT/documentation/attributes.md

 Attributes
 ==============
 Attributes makes it possible to assign metadata to functions, classes and fields.
-At the moment, the attributes has not affect on the program being executed.

 ## Syntax
 The syntax for declaring an attribute is: